Loading...

 Osaka Exchange

-A retro-looking building featuring a grand white cylindrical facade and an entrance lobby with magnificent stained glass.
-The history of the Osaka Exchange dates back to the Edo period.
+This retro building has a magnificent cylindrical white exterior and a beautiful entrance lobby with stained glass.
+Its history dates back to the Edo period.

 Basic information